sleekmason/packages/README.md

-This repository contains the i3-gapps debian package built for Lilidog.
+This repository contains packages for Lilidog use.